Pre-Professional and Pre-Med Curriculum

 - 2 courses in English/writing

-A physiology course is also useful as is a research experience or relevant internship.
+Anatomy and physiology courses are also useful as is a research experience or relevant internship.

 Some careers where a biology degree is appropriate are: